mozilla/janus-plugin-sfu/docs/api.md

 }
 ```

-`content_kind` is currently a bit vector where 1 is audio, 2 is video, and 4 is data.
+`content_kind` is currently a bit vector where 1 is audio and 2 is video.

 Until Janus supports Unified Plan, the expectation is that most clients will have a single "publisher" connection that
-subscribes to all data channel traffic, and many "subscriber" connections which subscribe to incoming audio and video
+only sends audio and video and doesn't receive any, and many "subscriber" connections which subscribe to incoming audio
-streams from other clients.
+and video streams from other clients.

 ### Unsubscribe